Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MixMasterBasic.md

 ---
-title: "Complete Sound"
+title: "Essential"
-price: "50"
+price: "575"
 features: [
-  'Mixing of up to 5 tracks',
-  'Balancing levels, EQ, and basic processing',
-  '1 round of revisions for adjustments'
+  'Essential mixing and mastering of up to 3 tracks', '1 round of revisions for adjustments',
-  ]
+  'Refer to the cheapest corresponding packages for details', ]
 btnText: ""
 color: "#eaf2d7"